iassouroko/AMontology/README.md

 # AMontology
 NIST's OWL ontology of additive manufacturing

 This repository contains an OWL ontology of concepts of additive manufacturing produced as part of NIST's [Systems Integration  for Additive Manufacturing](http://www.nist.gov/el/msid/lifecycle/sifam.cfm) project.
-Currently it contains the current draft of the Optimization Metamodel and IPython notebooks from journal papers.

 ## Contacts